Lubenz007/lubenz007.github.io/_posts/2023-03-23-SGraph-securescore.md

 tags: [azure,msgraph]     # TAG names should always be lowercase
 ---

-# Get the Secure Score for O365 Tenant
+# Secure Score for O365 Tenant
 Getting the secure score for a tenant is a simple task.
 You only need to call the following endpoint: https://graph.microsoft.com/beta/security/secureScores and divide  the result by 100 to get the percentage.